Activity 4B: Explore

 From understanding the energy demands of wild polar bears and what noises might disturb them to looking at the impact of habitat fragmentation via diminished sea ice on polar bear scent communication—polar bears in zoos have helped scientists answer questions that help us better understand wild polar bears.
 By resolving key knowledge gaps in polar bear ecology we can better inform management strategies and understand the impacts of a warming Arctic on some polar bear populations.

-Polar Bears International has been working with the AZA Polar Bear SSP and zoo and aquarium advisors and researchers to resolve these knowledge gaps and supported the formation of the Polar Bear Research Council (PBRC).
-As you may know, the PBRC was formed by the AZA Polar Bear SSP in North America several years ago.
+Polar Bears International has been working with the AZA Polar Bear Program and zoo and aquarium advisors and researchers to resolve these knowledge gaps and supported the formation of the Polar Bear Research Council (PBRC).
+As you may know, the PBRC was formed as an ad-hoc group of researchers and polar bear care specialists in North America several years ago.
 One of its goals is to streamline and coordinate priority research involving polar bears in zoos that can inform critical conservation and management questions that exist for polar bears in the wild.
 Polar Bears International has been committed to elevating the work of the PBRC since its inception.
+PBI supports the group with staff time and resources, graphic design and technical support, and funds a convening space each year for the group in coordination with the annual AZA Conference.

 Check out the blog post on PBI’s website that highlights this important work.
 And share with your team and colleagues!